How Does an LED Emit the Light? Its Working Principle & Types

 How different colours are produced by LEDs?

-The color of the light that is emitted by an LED depends on the material that is used to create the semiconductor.
-For example, red LEDs are typically made from materials like gallium arsenide, while blue and green LEDs are typically made from materials like indium gallium nitride.
+The color of the light emitted by an LED depends on the material used to create the semiconductor.
+For example, red LEDs are made from gallium arsenide, while blue and green ones are made from indium gallium nitride.

 By changing the material used to create the semiconductor, manufacturers can produce LEDs that emit a wide range of colors.
-The table given below shows the emitted colors of LED and their corresponding wavelength, voltage drop, and materials used for manufacturing that particular LED.
+The table given below shows the emitted light colors and their corresponding wavelength, voltage drop, and materials used for manufacturing them.

 ColourWavelength (nm)Voltage Drop (V)Semiconductor Material